 Modular multi-phase inverters developed specifically for the international military and commercial marine markets by Converteam of Rugby (formerly ALSTOM Power Conversion) are subject to continual development to ensure maximum control and efficiency.

-Converteam’s VDM25000 Converters provide PWM control for 15-phase marine propulsion motors.
-Helping to prove these converters are two motorised 150kVA variable transformers supplied by REO UK, which are employed both at the development and production stages for the VDM25000.
+Converteam's VDM25000 converters provide PWM control for 15-phase marine propulsion motors.
+Helping to prove these converters are two motorized 150kVA variable transformers supplied by REO UK, which are employed both at the development and production stages for the VDM25000.

 The second REO transformer is installed at Converteam's Glasgow site for testing assembled converters modules.